-The group decided to distribute the 2 billion yen to the constituent owners, but refused to pay Arakawa his share.
-Arakawa sued for the money, but he also sued to stop the development.
+The group decided to distribute the 2 billion yen to the constituent owners, but they refused to pay Arakawa his share.
+Arakawa sued for the money, and he also sued to stop the development.
 At root, he seems to have cared less about the money than about stopping the mining, the construction, and the roads.
 The other villagers invented one reason after another not to pay him his share, but they mostly wanted him gone.
 Ostracism came naturally in this case.
 “Just leave Yagusa,” one village official begged.
 As of 2020, the litigation was apparently still in progress.

 6. Forced redistribution. – Conveniently structured to facilitate taking from the wealthy few and transferring to the poorer many, ostracism is an intrinsically populist mechanism.
 Communities use it for exactly that purpose.
 In 1946, the Miyamoto family on the island of Shikoku decided to cancel its leases with several families who had been renting its land (Case 18).
-Both the Miyamoto family and the lessees had been part of the local Japan Farmers Union (Nihon nomin kumiai), a hard-left group with alliances (conflicting ones) to both the Socialist and Communist Parties.
-Sixty of the eighty households there were part of this Union.
+Both the Miyamoto family and the lessees had been part of the local Japan Farmers’ Union (Nihon nomin kumiai), a hard-left group with alliances (conflicting ones) to both the Socialist and Communist Parties.
+Sixty of the eighty households there were part of the Union.
 Once the Miyamoto family announced their plan to cancel the tenancies, the local Union expelled and ostracized them.
 The Miyamotos could find no one from the hamlet willing to work on their land.
 The local court declared the ostracism a tort, and the parties settled out of court.

 The year 1946 was also the year of the U.S.-imposed “land reform” program (see Ramseyer 2015).
 The Miyamotos may have cancelled the leases in the hope that they would obtain better terms for land they tilled themselves.
-Under the program as eventually imposed, the government took land from farmers owning more than 3 hectare (with nominal compensation) and gave it to their former renters (at a nominal price).
+Under the program as eventually imposed, the government took land from farmers owning more than 3 hectares (with nominal compensation) and gave it to their former renters at a nominal price.
 Subject to modest variation, the redistribution applied to all farm land.

 The program famously did not apply to mountain land.
 Although worth less than farm land, the mountains had real value.
 Obviously, they provided lumber.
 They supplied the firewood and grasses that farm households needed.
-Near metropolitan centers, many had development potential (as the Yagusa families discovered, Case 17).
-And many mountains also contained food -- the “mountain vegetables” (sansai) used in some dishes, and the extraordinarily expensive (sometimes $1000 per kg) mushrooms known as matsutake.
+Near metropolitan centers, they had development potential (as the Yagusa families discovered, Case 17).
+And many mountains contained food -- the “mountain vegetables” (sansai) used in many dishes and the extraordinarily expensive (sometimes $1,000 per kg) mushrooms known as matsutake.

 One Hyogo town managed its local mountain collectively through a voluntary association (Case 19).
-The group included 103 households, a majority of the local residents.
-In 1950, the association decided to require all villagers owning more than 2 hectare of the mountain land to transfer to the association without compensation all rights to the sansai and matsutake on their land.
+The association included 103 households, a majority of local residents.
+In 1950, it decided to require all villagers owning more than 2 hectares of mountain land to transfer to the association without compensation all rights to sansai and matsutake on their land.
 The national government had not redistributed the mountain land, so the locals decided to do it on their own.

-Five families refused to cooperate with the expropriation.
+Five families refused to cooperate.
 When the association withheld from them their share of the communal profits in response, they sued.
-In retaliation for their lawsuit, the association declared ostracism on the five and on all members of their families.
+In retaliation for the lawsuit, the association declared ostracism on the five families.
 In the criminal case that followed, the district court acquitted the association members on the ground that the sanctions did not bind, but the high court reversed.
-In 1958, the Supreme Court affirmed.
+In 1958, the Supreme Court affirmed the reversal.